UN group chairs outline priorities for sustainable development goals

 An accompanying letter penned by OWG Co-chairs Macharia Kamau, Permanent Representative of Kenya, and Csaba Kőrösi, Permanent Representative of Hungary, indicates that these 19 focus areas represent a summary of input provided by member states and stakeholders during the group's eight thematic discussion sessions.

-The duo also suggests that poverty eradication, inequitable international development, and environmental protection "were among the most pressing sustainable development challenges facing humankind this century."
+The duo also suggests that the difficulties in poverty eradication, inequitable international development, as well as environmental protection, "were among the most pressing sustainable development challenges facing humankind this century."

 "It is our view that the international community could realise greater impacts of the much sought transformative change if further actions are taken in these focus areas of sustainable development.
-This is necessary to build prosperous, peaceful and resilient societies that also protect the planet," their letter read.
+This is necessary to build prosperous, peaceful and resilient societies that also protect the planet," the co-chairs' communication read.

 Not a zero draft